Estimates for eigenvalues of the Neumann and Steklov problems: Acknowledgments

 \section{Acknowledgments}

-F. Du was supported by NSF of Hubei Provincial Department of Education (Grant No. D20184301), and Hubei Key Laboratory of Applied Mathematics (Hubei University).
-J. Mao was supported in part by the NSF of China (Grant Nos.
-11401131 and 11801496), China Scholarship Council, the Fok Ying-Tung Education Foundation (China), and Hubei Key Laboratory of Applied Mathematics (Hubei University).
+F. Du was supported by Hubei Key Laboratory of Applied Mathematics (Hubei University), Research Team Project of Jingchu University of Technology (Grant No. TD202006) and Research Project of Jingchu University of Technology (Grant Nos.
+YB202010, ZX202002, ZX202006).
+J. Mao was supported in part by the NSF of China (Grant No. 11801496), the Fok Ying-Tung Education Foundation (China) and Hubei Key Laboratory of Applied Mathematics (Hubei University).
 He wants to thank the Department of Mathematics, IST, University of Lisbon for its hospitality during his visit from September 2018 to September 2019.
 Q. Wang was supported by CNPq, Brazil (Grant No. 307089/2014-2).
 C. Xia was supported by CNPq, Brazil (Grant No. 306146/2014-2).